Gjoll/AutoMate/Readme.md

 This allows an immediate triggering of build tools when a source file has been modified.

+This program is undergoing a lot of changes.
+ANyone is welcome to use it, but at this point in time I would not recommend using it for a production product;
+I would recomment only using this for development projects by users who are comfortable updating their scripts as changes to this tool occur.

+## Installation

+dotnet tool install --global Eir.AutoMate --version {version>

+e.g. dotnet tool install --global Eir.AutoMate --version 1.1.0

 ## Command Line Option

 AutoMate has only one optional command line option.
 This option is the name of the